Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_demo.md

 Initial state is in tag **TODO**

 1. Explain Python code shortly.
 Emphasize that we have a class now so we show how to document a class.
+We also moved all code in one python file to avoid problems with module imports.
-2. Add docstrings to class, and solve function.
+2. Add docstrings to class, solve, and auxiliary functions.
+Ideally add docstring only to one and then do fast-forward to tag **TODO** of repository.
-    - TODO: Document functions is separate Python file and/or move them back into the main file.
-3. Show `__doc__` attribute.
+3. Show `__doc__` attribute and `help` function of Python.
 Inside the directory containing the `diffusionsolver.py` we start python and print the content of the docstrings.

   ```bash
   python